Grizzelbee/ioBroker.mielecloudservice/README.md

 ### 1.0.5 (2020-02-14)
 * (grizzelbee) removed node-schedule as a dependency
-* (grizzelbee) implemented scheduling via setTimeout, which raises the possibility to schedule with less than a minute in the future
+* (grizzelbee) implemented scheduling via setTimeout, which raises the opportunity to schedule with less than a minute in the future

 ### 1.0.4 (2020-02-12)